dudimasta/PowerAutomateDeveloper/Labs/Module03_RPA/032/032_readme.md

     - Create a desktop flow that reads Excel spreadsheet and loads invoices into the queue
     - Create a desktop flow that reads the queue and for every item from the queue, triggers the desktop flow for posting the invoice
 - Steps to run:
-    - As this is a continuation of exercise 030, please, complete exercise 030
+    - As this is a continuation of exercise 032, please, complete it or
     - Follow the syllabus
 - Sample solution: **InvoiceprocessingsolutionFirstLast_1_0_0_3.zip** from https://aka.ms/AutomationIADStudent